jlord/tri-catch/README.md

 # tri-catch

-website for viewing arrival times of pdx buses at your fave stops
+To be a website you can bookmark on your phone and whose address is a querystring of your favorite PDX bus stops.